Brandon-Rozek/website/content/postroll.md

 layout: postroll
 ---

-Inspired by [Jedda's Postroll](https://notes.jeddacp.com/postroll/), here is a rolling list of 30 blog posts that I've recently read and enjoyed.
+Inspired by [Jedda's Postroll](https://notes.jeddacp.com/postroll/), here is an incomplete list of blog posts that I've read and enjoyed in the last 3 months.
 This list refreshes daily.